fireflycons/PSCloudFormation/README.md

 For the `Remove-PSCFNStack` cmdlet, multiple stack names can be provided and they will all be deleted.
 This cmdlet has an additional switch parameter `-Sequential` which if set will delete the stacks in the order they are presented, otherwise they are all set to delete simultaneously.

-Required - True
+- Required - True
-Position - Named
+- Position - Named
-Accept pipeline input - ByValue
+- Accept pipeline input - ByValue

 #### -Wait
 Wait for the operation to complete before returning.
 If this switch is set, the cmdlet will not return until the operataion completes, else it returns immediately.

-Required - False
+- Required - False
-Position - Named
+- Position - Named
-Accept pipeline input - False
+- Accept pipeline input - False

 ### Parameters common to all except Remove-PSCFNStack

 In addition to the above, the following parameters are available to cmdlets that create or modify stacks

-### -TemplateLocation
+#### -TemplateLocation
 Location of the template.
 This may be
 - Path to a local file
 - s3:// URL pointing to template in a bucket.
 Only works if your shell has a default region set (e.g. `Set-DefaultAWSRegion`)
 - https:// URL pointing to template in a bucket

-Required - True
+- Required - True
-Position - Named
+- Position - Named
-Accept pipeline input - False
+- Accept pipeline input - False

-### -Capabilites
+#### -Capabilites

 Use this if your stack is creating IAM resources.
 Tab completion switches between CAPABILITY_IAM and CAPABILITY_NAMED_IAM

-Required - False
+- Required - False
-Position - Named
+- Position - Named
-Accept pipeline input - False
+- Accept pipeline input - False

 ### Dynamic template parameter arguments

 As mentioned above, once the CloudFormation template location is known, it is parsed in the background and everything in the `Parameters` block of the template is extracted and turned into cmdlet arguments.
-Consider the following stack definitio, saved as vpc.json
+Consider the following stack definition, saved as vpc.json

 ```json
 {